MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVRule.md

 The acceptable values for this parameter are:
 - Local: The object originates from the local store.
 - MDM: The object originates from the MDM store.
+- Dynamic: The object originates from the dynamic store.
+- HostFirewallLocal: This object originates from the host windows firewall local store.
+- HostFirewallGroupPolicy: This object originates from the host windows firewall group policy store.
+- HostFirewallMDM: This object originates from the host windows firewall MDM store.

 By default, the Local store is queried.